The Only Cold Calling Script You Need for Software Sales

 “I could run some personalised searches for you based on your target market and show you the quality and quantity of data that we have.”

-Again, prospects naturally want to say “no”, so by asking “would you be totally against seeing the platform?”, you’re putting the prospect in a position of authority.
+Again, prospects naturally want to say “no,” so by asking, “Would you be totally against seeing the platform?” you’re putting the prospect in a position of authority.

-Top cold calling tips
+Top sales software tips

 Sam gave us some other, more general tips to help you with your software sales cold calls.

-• Say the prospect’s name a lot to build rapport (as recommended in How to Win Friends and Influence People by Dale Carnegie).
+- Say the prospect’s name a lot to build rapport (as recommended in How to Win Friends and Influence People by Dale Carnegie).

-• Tonality - be aware of how you speak.
+- Tonality - be aware of how you speak.
 Don’t be robotic!
 Develop a conversation that is warm and comfortable for you and your prospect.

 Software sales pain points